Local Side-Entry Thorn Beta 5s

 Thanks to Antony Stevenson for spotting this Beta 5 - this installation can be found on Highfield Road near Derby City Centre.
 This is another surviving cast iron column, however the original bracket has been replaced at some point in the past.

-These two pictures show what the new style of sleeve looks like.
-This is also another very common installation in Derby - especially with the Hylite HL4N cell fitted to the lantern!
+These two pictures show how the new style of sleeve compares to the older design.
+This was also previously another very common style of installation in Derby - especially with the Hylite HL4N cell fitted to the lantern!

 Another variant - the shallow-bowled option: